georules/launchtally-data-maps/README.md

 ![Maptive Network Call](maptive.png)

-`bash getMaptiveData.sh > maptive.json` will download the JSON from this endpoint and save it to maptive.json
+`bash getMaptiveData.sh > maptive.json` will download the JSON from this endpoint and save it to maptive.json.

++ Be nice!
+These routes are unauthenticated & these endpoints may not be intended for regular use.
+Download the JSON and prototype maps from your local cache of data.

 ## Launch Tally data